CHATURTHINAIK/Agentic_AI/Content_Writing_Agent/README.md

 **ContentWritingAgent** is an intelligent content generation agent built using the **Phi framework** and **Groq-hosted LLaMA 3.3-70B** model.
 It demonstrates the principles of **Agentic AI** by acting as an expert content writer that adapts its output based on the user's intent, tone, format, and constraints.

-This project is part of a 30-mark academic assignment exploring real-world applications of Agentic AI.

 ---

 ## 🛠 Features